 3. Per-user pricing

 Many businesses choose to go with a per-user model because it’s simple and easy to scale as their customer base grows.
-Since it’s based on number of users, as a company grows, so does their user count – which means they need to upgrade their plan.
+Since it’s based on a number of users, as a company grows, so does its user count – which means they need to upgrade their plan.

 For the seller, a per-user approach simplifies revenue forecasting.
 And owing to its ease of scaling, this model is often used by SaaS companies